High-precision and low-depth quantum algorithm design for eigenstate problems: Results

-{It is worth comparing our method with the Trotter-based methods.
-The implementation of time evolution by Trotter methods will undermine the optimal scaling with respect to $\lambda$, $\Delta$ and $\varepsilon$.
-Since controlled operations are necessary in QETU (even for the control-free method), it becomes suboptimal when considering the qubit connectivity.
-Our RLCU method has the following advantages: (1) it has better scaling with respect to $\lambda$, $\Delta$ and $\varepsilon$, though the dependence on $\eta$ is much worse than other advanced methods.
-(2) When restricting the qubit connectivity to nearest neighbours, our method has improved in circuit depth.
-For the Heisenberg model, QETU has depth $\mathcal{O}( n^{1+\frac{1}{2k}} \varepsilon^{-\frac{1}{2k}})$, while our method has depth $\mathcal{O}( n^{\frac{2}{4k+1}} \varepsilon^{-\frac{1}{4k+1}})$, which shows advantages in the scaling of $n$ and $\varepsilon$.}
+Next, we discuss the depth complexity for various physical Hamiltonians.
+An advantage of our method over QSP-based methods is that the commutator relations can be utilised (when $k \geq 1$), such that it could achieve a better system size dependence.
+For Heisenberg models, the gate complexity of our method is $\mathcal{O}(n^{1+o(1)} )$.
+In contrast, the solution given by QSP~\cite{lin2020near} is $\mathcal{O} ( n^{2} \log\varepsilon^{-1}) $.
+On the other hand, the implementation of time evolution by Trotter methods will undermine the optimal scaling with respect to $\lambda$, $\Delta$ and $\varepsilon$.
+Since controlled operations are necessary in QETU (even for their control-free approach), it becomes suboptimal when qubit connectivity is restricted.
+To summarise, our method has the following features: (1) it has better scaling with respect to $\lambda$, $\Delta$ and $\varepsilon$, though $\eta$ dependence is worse than the other advanced methods.
+(2) For the Heisenberg model, we shall see that our method based on the $2k$th-order Trotter formula has depth $\mathcal{O}( n^{\frac{2}{4k+1}} \varepsilon^{-\frac{1}{4k+1}})$, which has better system-size $n$ and precision $\varepsilon$ scaling over existing strategies. {It may be worth noting that one may simultaneously achieve near optimal scaling in both the size and precision as $\mathcal{O}( n^{\frac{2}{4k+1}} \log\varepsilon^{-1})$ if the higher-order commutators in the Trotter error remainder could be compensated. } The result for depth complexity is summarised in \autoref{thm:observ_estimate_gate_Lattice_main}.
+A comparison with other methods is shown in the third column of \autoref{table:ObservableComp}.